marcosbleichvel/Personal-Developer-Portfolio-Website/README.md

 # Personal Developer Portfolio - DevMarcos

-This is my personal portfolio, a single-page application (SPA) built from the ground up to be the hub of my digital presence.
+This is my personal portfolio, a single-page application built from the ground up to be the hub of my digital presence.
 It showcases my projects and demonstrates my skills in building rich, interactive, and well-structured user interfaces with vanilla JavaScript.

 **Live Demo:** [https://YOUR_PORTFOLIO_URL.com](https://YOUR_PORTFOLIO_URL.com)